1

 北報趙王,乃行過雒陽,車騎輜重,諸侯各發使送之甚眾,疑於王者。 周顯王聞之恐懼,除道,使人郊勞。 蘇秦之昆弟妻嫂側目不敢仰視,俯伏侍取食。 蘇秦笑謂其嫂曰:「何前倨而後恭也?」 嫂委蛇蒲服,以面掩地而謝曰:「見季子位高金多也。」 蘇秦喟然嘆曰:「此一人之身,富貴則親戚畏懼之,貧賤則輕易之,況眾人乎! 且使我有雒陽負郭田二頃,吾豈能佩六國相印乎!」 於是散千金以賜宗族朋友。 初,蘇秦之燕,貸人百錢為資,乃得富貴,以百金償之。 遍報諸所嘗見德者。 其從者有一人獨未得報,乃前自言。 蘇秦曰:「我非忘子。 子之與我至燕,再三欲去我易水之上,方是時,我困,故望子深,是以後子。 子今亦得矣。」

 He reported north to the King of Zhao, then passed through Luoyang with chariots, cavalry, and baggage.
 The feudal lords each sent envoys to send him off in great numbers, resembling a king.
 King Xian of Zhou heard of it and was fearful.
 He cleared the roads and sent people to welcome him in the suburbs.
 Su Qin's brothers, wife, and sisters-in-law glanced sidelong and dared not look up.
 They bowed low and served him food.
 Su Qin laughed and said to his sister-in-law: 'Why were you arrogant before but respectful now?'
-His sister-in-law crawled and knelt, covering her face with the ground as she apologized: 'I see that Ji Zi has a high position and much gold.'
+His sister-in-law prostrated herself with her face to the ground and apologized: 'I see that jizi has high rank and much gold.'
 Su Qin sighed deeply and said: 'This single person—when rich and noble, relatives fear him; when poor and humble, they despise him.
-How much more so with the crowd!'
-'Moreover, if I had two qing of suburban fields in Luoyang, how could I wear the chancellor seals of the six states!'
+How much more so with the crowd!
+If I had two qing of suburban fields in Luoyang, how could I wear the chancellor seals of the six states!'
 Then he scattered a thousand jin to reward his clan relatives and friends.
 Initially, when Su Qin went to Yan, he borrowed a hundred cash as capital.
 Then he obtained wealth and nobility, and repaid with a hundred jin.
 He comprehensively repaid all those who had once shown him kindness.
-Among his followers, there was one person who alone had not received repayment.
+Among his followers, there was one person who alone had not been repaid.
 He then came forward and spoke for himself.
 Su Qin said: 'I have not forgotten you.
-You came with me to Yan and repeatedly wanted to leave me above the Yi River.
-At that time, I was distressed, so I hoped deeply in you, which is why I repaid you late.
-You now also obtain.'
+You came with me to Yan and repeatedly wanted to abandon me above the Yi River.
+At that time, I was in distress and hoped deeply for your support; that is why I repaid you late.
+Now you too shall receive repayment.'

 38